Fix Windows Error 0x80072f8f (Update, Activation, Store)

 Can antivirus cause 0x80072f8f?

-Yes.
-We saw this with Avast and Norton specifically.
+Yes, and suites like Avast and Norton are common culprits.
 Third-party antivirus sometimes blocks the SSL handshake between Windows and Microsoft servers.
 Disable yours temporarily to test, then add Windows Update to the whitelist if that fixes it.